 Over 90 percent of the materials used in hardware products by weight are recyclable.
-The majority of these materials are polymers and metals that are formed into components through injection molding or stamping operations.
-High-impact polystyrene (HIPS) and acrylonitrile butadiene styrene (ABS) are most often used; however, other plastics such as acetals, polyesters, polyamides and filled or blended versions of these materials are also utilized.
-Our cartridges-primarily comprised of metals and plastics, such as ABS, HIPS and polyoxymethylene (POM) are designed for zero waste to landfill.
+Lexmark 2020 CSR Report The majority of these materials are polymers and metals that are formed into components through injection molding or stamping operations.
+High-impact polystyrene (HIPS) and acrylonitrile butadiene styrene (ABS) are most often used; however, other plastics such as acetals, polycarbonates, polyamides and filled or blended versions of these materials are also utilized.
+Our cartridges -primarily comprised of metals and plastics, such as ABS, HIPS and polyoxymethylene (POM)-are designed for zero waste to landfill.